Jaserto/epsilon-app/README.md

 <br />

+**Epsilon** is an app made in *ReactNative* to track your workouts.
+It consists in registering your data and your training, and the app will be in charge of showing the progression in the exercises you have registered.
+It will be displayed in different graphs and forms, segmented by muscle group, volume, and intensity.

+It also allows the calculation of different metrics: RM calculation, speed, etc.

 **Epsilon** es una app hecha en *ReactNative* para hacer seguimiento de los entrenamientos.
 Consiste en registrar tus datos y tu entrenamiento, y la app se encargará de mostrar la progresión en los ejercicios que hayas registrado.
 Se mostrará en diferentes gráficos y formas, segmentando por grupo muscular, volumen, e intensidad.